ravennevermoreneverless/obsidian/1.2 — life data/2025/daily notes (2025).md

 ==26 - 22:40== Chai and I played Pokemon Unite for almost the entire day.
 I still applied to a bunch of other jobs.
 We went to Puregold to buy groceries.
 I finished taking photos of my journal 1 pages.
 I feel like dying, kinda.

 ==27 - --== Chai and I played Pokemon Unite in the morning.
 I played Corpse Party (finished chapter 2).
 We took a bath.
 Then I cried myself to sleep while Chai has her back on me.

+==28 - --== Chai and I played Pokemon Unite while eating breakfast.
+Then we immediately prepared to go to Ate Jen's pageant, we all took turns shitting in the bathroom.
+The event was really long and I almost lost my voice but it was fun—Ate Jen got first runner-up.
+I smelled like beef, though.
+Then we drank at Ate Jen's until morning.